 - Weakness, incoordination or paralysis in any part of your body

 - Numbness, tingling or loss of sensation in your hands, fingers, feet or toes

 - An oddly positioned or twisted neck or back

 Spinal cord injuries are referred to as either complete or incomplete:

 - A complete SCI is when the body has no function – the injured person is completely immobile – below the level of the injury, and both sides of the body are affected equally.

 - An incomplete SCI means there is some functioning below the level of the injury.
 The injured person can feel parts of the body that are immobile, or they can move one limb more than another.

 Contact Us Today

 If your claim for long term disability insurance benefits for spinal cord injury disability was denied, you need an experienced attorney to get you the benefits you deserve.
-Call Mehr, Fairbanks & Peterson without delay, for a free evaluation of your claim: 800-249-3731.
+Call Mehr Fairbanks Trial Lawyers without delay, for a free evaluation of your claim: 800-249-3731.

 We represent disability insurance claimants all over the United States and deal routinely with the “big deniers” of group and individual LTD insurance.